karolkieglerski/chef-training/README.md

 7. Write your first cookbook
 8. Use cookbook from supermarket
 9. Write your first role
-10. Run your role
-11. Configure kitchenCI
+10. Configure kitchenCI
-12. Write tests in InSpec
+11. Write tests in InSpec
-13. Run converge and verification
+12. Run converge and verification

 ## instruction